KonradFoit/logi-kvm/README.md

 Nice tool to play around and make sure that VCP message number and values for input change are correct is [ControlMyMonitor](https://www.nirsoft.net/utils/control_my_monitor.html)

 ## Example config files:

+**IMPORTANT: JSON is sensitive for commas at the lat field of object!**

 **One monitor, MX keys and MX Ergo:**
 ```json
 {